renovatebot/renovate/lib/manager/helm-values/readme.md

   tag: 2.1.3-debian-10-r38
 ```

-If you need to change the versioning format, go to: INSERT PROPER INTERNAL LINK to `docs/usage/modules/versioning.md` HERE.
+If you need to change the versioning format, read the [versioning](https://docs.renovatebot.com/modules/versioning/) documentation to learn more.